MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 ### CloudWatch
-- a monitoring service for AWS resources and applications run on AWS
+- a **monitoring** service for AWS resources and applications run on AWS
   - CloudTrail: a record of your management console activities and API calls (a log of who did what at when)
 - CloudWatch is for **monitoring** performance
   - e.g. CPU, disk reads, network packets, queue size
   - NOT included by default: memory, disk swap, disk space and page file utilization, log collection
   - CloudTrail is for **auditing** and tracking suspicious activities
-- standard monitoring with EC2 is every 5 minutes; detailed monitoring is 1 minute
+- standard monitoring with EC2 is every **5** minutes; detailed monitoring is **1** minute
-- by default, need 15 minutes to trigger the first alarm
+- by default, need **15** minutes to trigger the first alarm
 - CloudWatch Events can monitor state changes
 - CloudWatch can be used to create dashboards, set alarms, monitor events, use logs
+- Using Amazon CloudWatch alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your EC2 instances
+  - can take these four actions directly; no need to use AWS Config, Lambda, or any other services
 - Amazon CloudWatch stores metrics for terminated Amazon EC2 instances or deleted Elastic Load Balancers for 2 weeks
 - Amazon CloudWatch monitoring charge does not vary by Amazon EC2 instance type

 ### CloudTrail

-- log, continuously monitor, and retain account activity related to actions across your AWS infrastructure
+- **log**, continuously monitor, and retain account activity related to actions across your AWS infrastructure
 - You can configure CloudTrail to deliver log files from multiple regions to a single S3 bucket for a single account
 - When you change an existing single-region trail to log all regions, CloudTrail logs events from all regions in your account
-- In the console, by default, you create a trail that logs events in all AWS Regions
+- In the console, by default, you create a trail that logs events in **all AWS Regions**
-  - to log events in single region, use AWS CLI
+  - to log events in **single** region, use AWS **CLI**
 - By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE)
-- can use log file integrity validation feature to determine whether a log file was modified, deleted, or unchanged
+- can use **log file integrity validation** feature to determine whether a log file was modified, deleted, or unchanged
   - SHA-256 for hashing and SHA-256 with RSA for digital signing

 ### AWS Config

 - a service that enables you to assess, audit, and evaluate the configurations of your AWS resources
   - Evaluate your AWS resource configurations for desired settings.
-  - Get a snapshot of the current configurations of the supported resources that are associated with your AWS account.
+  - **Get a snapshot of the current configurations** of the supported resources that are associated with your AWS account.
   - Retrieve configurations of one or more resources that exist in your account.
   - Retrieve historical configurations of one or more resources.
   - Receive a notification whenever a resource is created, modified, or deleted.